astropy/photutils/docs/photutils/background.rst

 background map.
 The final background or background rms map is then generated using spline interpolation of the low-resolution map.

-In photutils, the :class:`~photutils.background.Background` class can be used to estimate a 2D background and background rms noise in an astronomical image.  `~photutils.background.Background` requires the shape of the box (``box_shape``) in which to estimate the background.
+In Photutils, the :class:`~photutils.background.Background` class can be used to estimate a 2D background and background rms noise in an astronomical image.  `~photutils.background.Background` requires the shape of the box (``box_shape``) in which to estimate the background.